Back to All Events

 • You're looking for care that sees the different parts of you, including the parts shaped by culture, family, and the particular exhaustion of living between worlds.

-• You want to learn from psychologists with lived experience in this, not just clinical knowledge
+• You want to learn from someone with lived experience in this, not just clinical knowledge.

 If this feels like you, this is a space created for us.

 For over twelve years, I walked into therapy rooms and heard the same story wearing different faces.
 I know these stories from the inside, too.
 Finding care for myself has not come easily and I have lived the particular difficulty of knowing, clinically, what self-compassion looks like and still not being able to reach it at times.
-When I became a parent, and being faced with the same patterns again, I was pulled to do something with all of this became undeniable.
+When I became a parent, and being faced with the same patterns again.
+The pull to do something with all of this became undeniable.
 This program is that doing.
 Twelve years of clinical learning and lived experience, shaped into a program designed by and for our community.

 The Program

-‘How to Cut Fruit for Yourself’ is a warm, skills-based group space for People of Colour (POC), led by Clinical Psychologist Vi Tran.
+‘How to Cut Fruit for Yourself’ is a warm, skills-based group space for People of Colour (POC) including adult children of immigrants who grew up holding more than one world at once, led by Clinical Psychologist Vi Tran.
 Over six weeks, through the lens of self-compassion, reparenting and culture, you'll learn how to turn care inward as something that belongs to you.
 Even as adults we can learn new ways to foster kindness and show up for ourselves with wisdom and respect

 This is not therapy and not a lecture.
 It is a space to practice.
 The approaches are evidence-based drawn from Acceptance and Commitment Therapy, Compassion Focused Therapy, Narrative Therapy, Schema Therapy — but the knowledge in the room isn't only academic.
 Lived experience is always in the room, including mine.